caxlsx/caxlsx_rails/README.md

   render xlsx: "users/index"
 ```

-And axlsx_rails could adjust the paths and make sure the template was loaded from the right directory.
+And caxlsx_rails could adjust the paths and make sure the template was loaded from the right directory.
 This is no longer possible because the paths are cached between requests for a given controller.
 As a result, to display a template in another directory you must use the `:template` parameter (which is normal Rails behavior anyway):

 ```ruby
   render xlsx: "index", template: "users/index"